dziemba/mobymac/README.md

 - This will destroy all your existing docker data, be careful!
 - NFS mounts have less guarantees regarding FS consistency - in practise it should just work (tm)
 - Ports are not mapped to localhost - run `docker-machine ip` to find out the docker VM IP
+- If the script fails with an error message like `Error creating machine: Error in driver during machine creation...`, make sure to check Settings > Security & Privacy, and allow an install from Oracle, if prompted in that panel.

 ## Why?